-Five years ago, I was fortunate to be introduced to Tableau, a tool for data visualization that has led to personal opportunities and contributions to my clients’ businesses that I didn’t imagine would be possible in such a short amount of time.
+Five years ago, we were fortunate to be introduced to Tableau, a tool for data visualization that has led to personal opportunities and contributions to our clients’ businesses that we didn’t imagine would be possible in such a short amount of time.

-Even before that though, I was introduced to Google Analytics.
+Even before that though, we were introduced to Google Analytics.

-It’s no surprise then that some of my inspiration for the design, usability, and analytics of my data visualizations have been drawn from Google Analytics over the years.
+It’s no surprise then that some of our inspiration for the design, usability, and analytics of our data visualizations have been drawn from Google Analytics over the years.
 Sure, the Audience Overview report features an overly large pie chart for New vs. Returning visitors – a measure that is largely useless in an age of multiple devices, cleared cookies, and anonymous users – but Google tends to get a lot of things right.
-Who am I to doubt a company with the most-visited website in the world and a market cap at $368 Billion as of this writing?
+Who are we to doubt a company with the most-visited website in the world and a market cap at $368 Billion as of this writing?

-What follows is a list of 10 Tableau data visualization best practices I use that I either consciously or subconsciously picked up from Google Analytics.
+What follows is a list of 10 Tableau data visualization best practices we use that we either consciously or subconsciously picked up from Google Analytics.
 In no particular order…

 Use a Maximum of 12 Dashboard Objects

-One of the first ideas I remember consciously thinking to myself, “Wow – that’s a good idea, Google Analytics; I should use that…,” was the 12 object limit Google Analytics has in place for their custom dashboards.
+One of the first ideas we remember consciously thinking, “Wow – that’s a good idea, Google Analytics; I should use that…,” was the 12 object limit Google Analytics has in place for their custom dashboards.
 Many data visualization specialists often remind us that “less is more”, and we have encouraged designers in our Data-Driven Storytelling series to Keep It Simple.
 In Google Analytics, you have no choice but to keep dashboard objects, or widgets in Google’s words, to 12 or fewer.
 Here is what you see when trying to add a 13th widget in a Google Analytics custom dashboard: